No bond for suspect in officer’s death; mental illness cited

 “The officer, according to the defendant, had both hands up, waving to the defendant as if to say hi,” Brewer said.
 “The officer did not have his weapon out, did not shoot at the defendant.
 At that time, the defendant pulled his gun and emptied his gun at or into the victim.”

 Solis fled on foot but was captured a short time later at a nearby elementary school.
-Police recovered both handguns that Solis had, one by the scene of the shooting and the other at the school.
+Police recovered both handguns that Solis had.

 Solis apparently made several statements after his arrest inquiring about Brewster, saying “something along the lines of, ‘Is he OK?’” according to the affidavit.

-Solis also told police after his arrest that if people had come outside when he was fleeing, “he may have chosen to shoot them as well,” according to the affidavit.
+Solis also told police that if people had come outside when he was fleeing, “he may have chosen to shoot them as well,” according to the affidavit.

 Solis’ next court hearing is set for Feb.
 12.